ibm-cloud-docs/vpc/vsi_is_import_images.md

 {{site.data.content.custom-image-requirements-list}}

-Keep the following considerations in mind when you import a custom image:
+Keep the following considerations in mind when you import a custom image:<vpcimg-209-allowed-use-expression>

 * When using a custom image, you are responsible for any updates to the image.
-* Support for any custom image software must be obtained directly from the vendor who provided the image.
+* Support for any custom image software must be obtained directly from the vendor who provided the image.</vpcimg-209-allowed-use-expression>
 * When you import a custom image, it's private to the account where you import it.
 * The region where you choose to import the image is the region where you can create virtual servers from that image.
 * For custom images with Red Hat Enterprise Linux&reg; or Windows&reg; operating systems, you must select the appropriate version of the operating system.
 Depending on how you configured the image, select either bring your own license `byol`, or if you plan to license the OS through {{site.data.keyword.cloud_notm}}, select the version without `byol` appended.